RAF Tholthorpe.

 Details

 Night flying equipment stores held all the goose neck flairs, beacons and any other equipment used for night landings and take off’s.
-An airfield may not have had lighting or if they did and the electricity failed the oil lamps could be put out.
+An airfield may not have had lighting or if they did and the electricity failed the oil lamps could be placed out.
 Fine on a small airfield but as here a very long runway of over a mile to put out all the lamps.

 image